 Laravel Api tutorial #2 Api authentication

-This tutorial will guide you through the process of setting up API authentication in a Laravel 8 application.
+This tutorial will guide you through setting up API authentication in a Laravel 8 application.
 We'll create a simple API with endpoints for user registration, login, and retrieving the authenticated user's information.

 Prerequisites